rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 #### I did not see any mention of monadic burritos (or other non-Rust language feature); why is that not part of your plan?

 The scope of this doc is largely restricted to Compiler Team issues.
-Language design work is done by the Language Team.
-You can reach out to them about their initiatives for this year and beyond.
+The Language Team is planning to write more about their initiatives for this year and beyond in another post.
+Stay tuned for that!

 #### What do I do if I'm interested in learning more about a specific item on this list?